Welcome to the Premier Website for Professional Business Analysis

 Product Management Office

 Competition is intense, and product life cycles are short in some In industries and markets.
-In such cases, productd managers may submit new product proposals in high volume.
+In such cases, product managers may submit new product proposals in high volume.
 Companies usually expect to bring only a small percentage of these to market.

 In-depth reviews of product proposals will examine many factors, including marketing and sales considerations, of course, but also alignment with the company's overall product strategy.
 Before reaching the in-depth review, however, proposal sponsors may have to submit to the hurdle test.